inkarkat/vim-LogViewer/README.md

 ------------------------------------------------------------------------------

 ##### 1.20    RELEASEME
-- ENH: Add <Leader>tlv mapping to quickly enable / disable sync updates.
+- ENH: Add &lt;Leader&gt;tlv mapping to quickly enable / disable sync updates.
 - With Manual updating, don't automatically adapt the signs to show the perspective from the current buffer.
 The user doesn't expect any change to the displayed situation here, only do this when explicitly triggered via